divu2000/Daily-Blog/README.md

 -  A collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more
 -  A suite of developer tools to help you develop, build, test, and update your code

-### Angular essential Components

-- Component
-- Templates
-- Dependency Injection

--- Dependency injection lets you declare the dependencies of your TypeScript classes without taking care of their instantiation.
-Instead, Angular handles the instantiation for you.
-This design pattern lets you write more testable and flexible code.
-Even though understanding dependency injection is not critical to start using Angular, we strongly recommend it as a best practice and many aspects of Angular take advantage of it to some degree.